-A judge has ordered that GIlgo Beach serial killer suspect Rex Heuermann must offer up a DNA buccal swab today for a more complete genetic profile to compare against other crimes.
+Recently, a judge ordered that Gilgo Beach serial killer suspect Rex Heuermann had to offer up a DNA buccal swab for a more complete genetic profile to compare against other crimes.

 This is important because the DNA found on the pizza crust outside Heuermann’s office was only a mitochondrial sample — which is ineligible to be entered into statewide and national databases.

 This buscall swab wil blow the door wide open on potential crime matches, particularly in Las Vegas, NV and Atlantic City, NJ, where officers are waiting to make a comparison.

 Rex Heuermann — Quick Facts

 Date Apprehended: Thursday, July 15, 2023, outside of his midtown Manhattan office building outside 373 Fifth Ave.